open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/automatic.md

 data.

-If you do not want to rely on automatic instrumentation, which is currently in beta, you may want to use [instrumentation libraries] (/docs/instrumentation/net/libraries) explicitly instead.
+If you do not want to rely on automatic instrumentation, which is currently in beta, you may want to use [instrumentation libraries](/docs/instrumentation/net/libraries) explicitly instead.

 [release]: https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/releases/latest
 [repo]: https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation